blbadger/blbadger.github.io/autoencoder-representation.md

 For this section and much of the rest of this page, we will employ a more sophistocated autoencoder than the one used above.
 We use U-net, a model introduced by [Ronneburger and colleagues](https://link.springer.com/chapter/10.1007/978-3-319-24574-4_28) for medical image segmentation.

-The U-net was named after it's distinctive architecture, which in the figure supplied by Ronneburger and colleagues is as follows:
+The U-net was named after it's distinctive architecture,

 ![Unet architcture]({{https://blbadger.github.io}}/deep-learning/unet_architecture.png)